Jacquie Ottman's

 As companies scurry to appeal to a fast-growing eco-consumer base, the Federal Trade Commission is stepping in to bring clarity to the arena of green marketing.
 As I write, numerous stakeholders are developing their testimony for an April 30 hearing on environmental claims for product packaging.
 Here’s a rundown of the key issues, and why they’re becoming more important by the day.

-In January, the FTC held hearings with the goal of updating its Green Guides to include standards for the marketing of carbon offsets and renewable energy certificates.
-Now it’s time for packaging.
-Among others, terms …Read more...
+In January, the FTC held hearings with the goal of updating its Green Guides to include standards for the marketing of carbon offsets and renewable energy certificates. …Read more...

 What Green Marketers Can Learn from Prius’ Success